+Why is creating a homemade soda bottle rocket so enticing and exciting for children?
+The awe and wonder of the stars is something that begins when we are young!
 There are few things more inspirational than the thought of rockets blasting into space.
 Brilliant minds working together to blast past what we all previously thought was possible.
-Working, not to build machines of war or destruction, but to expand knowledge and human capability.
+Working to expand knowledge and human capability.
 Working to get mankind to the moon and stars.

 This rocket works because, when you combine them, vinegar and baking soda create carbon dioxide.
 When enough gas fills the soda bottle, the pressure builds to blast the cork out of the bottle and send the rocket flying into the air.